yyolk/Grandstand/readme.md

-# Visualize your Sprints
+# Grandstand: Visualize your Sprints

 [Sprint.ly](http://sprint.ly) is a great tool for Agile development, however it can be difficult to get a good sense of the size of your queue and how stories, tasks, and defects are distributed among your team.

 ![Screenshot](http://f.cl.ly/items/2T0F1w0038161Y3p0g1r/Screen%20Shot%202013-09-08%20at%2012.48.29%20PM.png)

-Based on [Scrumly](https://github.com/simpleenergy/Scrumly) with interaction and visualization help from [Isotope](https://github.com/desandro/isotope), your Sprint.ly items are sized by their score, colored by their type, and arranged in a masonry grid.
+Based on [Scrumly](https://github.com/simpleenergy/Scrumly) with interaction and visualization help from [Isotope](https://github.com/desandro/isotope), with Grandstand your Sprint.ly items are sized by their score, colored by their type, and arranged in a masonry grid.
 You can filter your project's items by user, status, type, and score.

 ## Setup